themangokid/tk20_smart_homes/README.md

 ## Lawn mower
 ## Drone
 It is a 3D model of a drone that can deliver food and fly.
+It consistst of its main body with its engine and battery and 4 propellers.
 ## Church
 ## Garden
 The garden includes a garden wall, grass and a gate.
 The garden also includes a grand stage from the greek mythology.
 The gate has modern day look meanwhile the garden wall is from the 1850s